xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_values.md

 To configure attribute values as price/weight modifiers:

 1. Hover your cursor over the field displaying the attribute value that you want to make a price modifier.
 For example, we want the option "Monogram this item?.....Yes" to have the price of $10, so we hover over the attriibute value "Yes".
-A link titled **<u>Modifiers</u>** is revealed:
+A link titled **Modifiers** is revealed:
     ![]({{site.baseurl}}/attachments/7504859/8719337.png?effects=drop-shadow)
-2. Click on the <u>**Modifiers**</u> link.
+2. Click on the **Modifiers** link.
 This displays a popup panel allowing you to specify the price and/or weight by which this option will alter the product's price and/or weight:
     ![]({{site.baseurl}}/attachments/7504859/8719338.png?effects=drop-shadow)
 3. Use the **Price** and/or **Weight** field(s) on the popup panel to specify the modifier values you require.
 These can be In our case, we need to specify the price modifier:
     ![]({{site.baseurl}}/attachments/7504859/8719339.png?effects=drop-shadow)